Scientists have transplanted memory from one snail to another. So, what does it mean for humans?

 It's no coincidence that this breakthrough was conducted with the help of some slimy gastropod friends.
 Glanzman says neurobiologists have been studying the machinations of snail brains for decades.

-"I'm a reductionist in my approach to learning memory," he says.
-"Human brains are so complex...so snails have a lot of advantages in that they have relatively simple nervous systems."
+"I'm a reductionist in my approach to learning memory," he said.
+"Human brains are so complex ... so snails have a lot of advantages in that they have relatively simple nervous systems."

 And what applies to a snail, evolutionarily, probably applies to a human in some way.

-"The way science proceeds is, you figure out the simple things first, and then you build on them," Glanzman says.
+"The way science proceeds is, you figure out the simple things first, and then you build on them," Glanzman said.
 "Many of the cellular mechanisms of learning and memory that we identify in all animals were first observed in the snail."

 What does it mean for humans?

-Memory transfer and transplantation is a fascinating thing to think about.
+Memory transfer and transplantation are fascinating to think about.
 But just because it works on snails doesn't mean we'll soon be living in the realm of "Westworld" or "The Eternal Sunshine of the Spotless Mind."
 Actually, the human applications are much more practical -- and helpful.

-"We were able to transfer the memory using RNA," Glanzman says, "So if you think about human disorders of memory like dementia, Alzheimer's and PTSD, if we can identify some of the RNA that produces learning like alterations, it is possible we could use that knowledge to create new and more effective treatments."
+"We were able to transfer the memory using RNA," Glanzman said.
+"So if you think about human disorders of memory like dementia, Alzheimer's and PTSD, if we can identify some of the RNA that produces learning like alterations, it is possible we could use that knowledge to create new and more effective treatments."

 In other words, a better understanding of how memories are physically formed in the components of the nervous system (which includes the brain) could lead to a better understanding of memory-related diseases and disorders."